John Doar

 John Michael Doar (December 3, 1921 – November 11, 2014) was an American lawyer and senior counsel with the law firm Doar Rieck Kaley & Mack in New York City.

 During the administrations of presidents John F. Kennedy and Lyndon B. Johnson, he served first as Deputy Assistant Attorney General for Civil Rights from 1961 to 1965, and then as head of the division from 1965 until 1967.
 He led the government's response to events such as the admission and protection of James Meredith, the first black student admitted to the University of Mississippi, as well as the evolving response to the civil rights movement promoting integration and voter registration in the South.
 Additionally, in 1973–74, he served as the lead special counsel for the U.S. House Judiciary Committee's impeachment inquiry staff during the impeachment process against Richard Nixon.

-Early life
+Early life and education

 Doar was born in New Richmond, Wisconsin, the son of Mae and William Doar.
 In 1940, Doar graduated from St. Paul Academy and Summit School in Saint Paul, Minnesota.
 He served in the United States Army Air Forces during World War II and was a pilot.
 He graduated with an A.B. from the School of Public and International Affairs (now Princeton School of Public and International Affairs) at Princeton University in 1944 after completing a senior thesis titled "An Analysis of Farmer Cooperatives, 1918–1946."
-He then received an LL.B. from the University of California-Berkeley Boalt Hall School of Law.
+He then received an LL.B. from the University of California, Berkeley, School of Law.
 From 1950 to 1960, Doar then worked in his family's law firm in New Richmond, Wisconsin.